 The TRUTHEAR HEXA come in one color: 'Black.'
 If you encounter another variant of these headphones, let us know in the comments, and we'll update our review.

 The TRUTHEAR HEXA are affordable wired IEMs that perform very similarly in most respects to the TRUTHEAR x Crinacle ZERO and the TRUTHEAR x Crinacle ZERO: RED.
-The most notable improvement the HEXA bring to the party is their improved noise isolation: these are the set to pick if you plan to wear your IEMs in places like busy offices.
-The downside is that they output less bass than the other two pairs, though some people might prefer that.
-Of the three, the RED most closely follow our Harman-based target curve in the bass region, which makes them great for fans of both bass-heavy genres like hip-hop and acoustic music like folk.
-The downside is the RED have the least accurate treble of the three, so vocals can sound a bit muffled at times.
+The most notable improvement the HEXA bring to the party is their improved noise isolation: these are the pair to pick if you plan to wear your IEMs in places like busy offices.
+They output a slightly more conservative bass curve than the other two pairs, though some people might prefer that.
+Of the three, the RED yields a bit more oomph in the bass region without getting heavy-handed, which makes them great for fans of both bass-heavy genres like hip-hop and acoustic music like folk.
 If you're a bass fiend who simply can't get enough boom, the original ZERO are the set for you.
-Finally, if you're an IEM fan looking for top-of-the-range sound, the MOONDROP Blessing 3 have incredibly accurate bass, mid-range, and treble but are considerably more expensive than the TRUTHEAR pairs we've listed here.
+Finally, if you're an IEM fan looking for top-of-the-range sound, the MOONDROP Blessing 3 are another great choice for IEMs, with a nice quality build and design, but they're considerably more expensive than the TRUTHEAR pairs we've listed here.

 If you're looking for more headphones, check out our recommendations for the best audiophile headphones, the best headphones for music, and the best wired headphones.